-May I submit more than one LOI?
+May I submit more than one letter of intent (LOI)?

 Yes.
 Applicants may submit multiple LOIs, serve as a partner for another organization's LOI, and/or resubmit a refined or new LOI if a previous submission was not accepted.
 There are no rigid restrictions against multiple submissions from the same applicant.
-We aim to be inclusive of a wide range of ideas and perspectives; therefore, we encourage you to think critically about the relative strengths of the projects for which you are considering submitting LOIs.
+We aim to be inclusive of a wide range of ideas and perspectives, therefore, we encourage you to think critically about the relative strengths of the projects for which you are considering submitting LOIs.

 May I receive more than one grant from E4A?

 There are no rigid restrictions against multiple awards to the same researcher or applicant organization.
 However, RWJF values supporting a diverse grantee pool with a wide range of innovative ideas.
 E4A will prioritize new research over subsequent funding to extend a study after an initial award has ended.
 In some cases, a compelling rationale might be made for the importance of additional information that could be gained by extending research on a previously funded project, which could warrant successive funding.